alephnaughtpix/deadjournal/_posts/2020/04/2020-04-12-happy-easter.md

 ![]({{"/assets/img/happy_easter.jpg"|relative_url}})

-Looks like any symptoms I've had are gone now, so- touch wood- i'll be out of isolation on Tuesday.
+Looks like any symptoms I've had are gone now, so- touch wood- I'll be out of isolation on Tuesday.
 My husband unfortunately still has to isolate for the next week or so, as per the rules.